Narco-submarine: Countermeasures

 A narco-submarine moments before being intercepted by the United States Navy (August 2007).

-Surveillance
+Detection and interdiction

+The growing use of semi-submersibles and other non-commercial trafficking vessels has created challenges for conventional surveillance and interdiction.
 In 2007, the U.S. Coast Guard adjusted their underwater acoustic sensors to listen for submarines.
 According to a 2019 press-release, the U.S. Coast Guard reports they capture only 11% of submarines on the East Pacific route.
 The same source acknowledged that the U.S. Coast Guard was overstretched at the time.
+In 2026, Europol assessed that the shift toward at-sea transfers, semi-submersibles and deep concealment had created new blind spots in maritime surveillance, and that maritime monitoring needed to extend beyond commercial ports to smaller harbours, coastal zones and open-sea corridors.

+Maritime domain awareness (MDA) relies on information sharing and analysis across agencies and countries.
+In its operational form, MDA is used to direct patrol and interdiction activities.
+MDA systems combine data from satellites, coastal radar, patrolling ships and aircraft with reports from human sources; a continuing challenge is tracking vessels that hide or obfuscate their positions or identities.
+Bueger and Edmunds identify the Maritime Analysis and Operations Centre–Narcotics (MAOC-N) in Lisbon as an issue-specific information-sharing centre facilitating counternarcotics operations in the Atlantic.

 Legal

 If various militaries attempt to seize the semi-submersibles in international waters, the crews usually scuttle them.
 Until 2008, in accordance with international maritime law, the crew was rescued, and, if there was no evidence of wrongdoing, released.
 To address this loophole, the US Drug Trafficking Vessel Interdiction Act in September 2008 made it a "felony for those who knowingly or intentionally operate or embark in a self-propelled semi-submersible (SPSS) without nationality and that is or ever navigated in international waters, with the intent to evade detection".
 The penalty is a prison term of up to twenty years in the U.S.

 The U.S. law does not apply to flagged vessels (i.e., registered with some officially recognized government).
 The bill grants extraterritorial jurisdiction over international waters and makes it illegal to lack relevant documents.
 Instead of an anti-narcotics operation turning into a rescue mission after submarines are sunk, the crew can be detained and interrogated using exigent methods.

 In 2009, Congress of Colombia passed a law punishing builders of semi-submersible vessels with up to 12 years in prison, or 14 years if they are used to transport drugs.

 Security issues related to "torpedo-style cargo containers", semi-submersible vessels, and submarines were reviewed in an August 2012 article in the U.S. publication Homeland Security Affairs.